GovTechSG/CFT-Docs/getting-started/faqs.md

 **What are the benefits of using CFT?**

-CFT can benefit agencies who require to:
+CFT can benefit agencies who need to:

 - Transfer large files across zones
 - Move files securely